rives-io/docs/docs/riv/guides/drawing-basics.md

 Notice we have to swap byte order relative to standard HTML color codes (e.g #123456 becomes 0x563412), because RIV stores the color table in the optimal memory model format for rendering.

-It's also possible to color palette from color-indexed PNG images with the method `riv_load_palette`, useful when needing to load a sprite sheet color palette before actually loading the sprites images.
+It's also possible to load a color palette from color-indexed PNG images with the method `riv_load_palette`, useful when needing to load a sprite sheet color palette before actually loading the sprites images.

 ## The framebuffer